maicongiehl/MaiconGiehl/README.md

 <div align="center">

-# Hello Wo-- HUM?
+# Hello Wo- Hum?
 Need something?

-### "There are no beautiful surfaces without a terrible depth" - Nietzsche
+## "There are no beautiful surfaces without a terrible depth" - Nietzsche

+### Working as support analist at Migrate Brasil
-##### Just a 17 years old brazilian studying to become a programmer.
-Looking for a job to call my own.
+#### Just a 17 years old brazilian studying to become a programmer.

 ---